ot4i/perf-harness/samples/mqtt/mqttperfharness_tutorial.md

   -pc WebSphereMQ -jp <LISTENER_PORT> -jc SYSTEM.DEF.SVRCONN \
   -jb PERF0 -jt mqc -jh <QM_HOST>

-- **FanIn (MQI/JMS → XR):** many MQI/JMS publishers send to one or more topics; XR subscribers consume from those topics.
+- **FanOut (MQI/JMS → XR):** a small number of MQI/JMS publishers send to one or more topics; many XR subscribers consume from those topics.

 ### When to use